oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

  - What to do instead
  - Reasons people do this

+Some people will disagree with me on these things.
+That is ok, they are allowed to be wrong (😂 I jest.
+To quote the introduction to Press, Teukolsky, Vetting and Flannery's "Numerical Recipes":

+_We do, therefore, offer you our practical judgements wherever we can.
+As you gain experience, you will form your own opinion of how reliable our advice is.
+Be assured that it is not perfect!_

 ## NotImplemented Exceptions

 This shows up in packages defining APIs that others should implement.